 Place the wild blueberries in a large bowl.
 Scoop up about 1 cup (250 ml) of blueberries and put them in another medium-sized bowl.
 Add the sugar, cornstarch, flour, lemon zest and juice, and the salt.
 Mash with a potato masher or a fork until the cornstarch and flour have dissolved and the mixture is almost homogeneous (there will be bits of blueberries throughout).

 Pour the mixture in the large bowl containing the remaining blueberries and carefully fold it in until the blueberries are all coated with the “glue”.
 Transfer the mixture into the chilled pie shell, gently pressing down on the berries if needed so that they all fit into the pie (they will cook down a little).

 In a small bowl, whisk together the egg yolk and water.
-Brush lattice with the egg mixture, and sprinkle with coarse sugar or maple sugar all over.
-Bake until crust begins to turn golden, about 20 minutes.
-Reduce oven temperature to 350°F (175°C).
-Continue baking, rotating sheet halfway through, until the crust is deep golden brown and juices are bubbling and thick, 40 to 50 minutes more.
+Brush the lattice with the egg mixture, then sprinkle with coarse sugar all over.
+Bake until the crust begins to turn golden, about 20 minutes.
+Reduce the oven temperature to 350°F (175°C).
+Continue baking, rotating the pie halfway through, until the crust is deep golden brown and juices are bubbling and thick, 40 to 50 minutes more.